FuelLabs/fuels-ts/apps/docs/src/guide/fuels/commands.md

 # Commands

-The `fuels` CLI consists of a couple commands.
+The `fuels` CLI consists of a couple of commands.

 ## `fuels init`